 Most student medication can be taken at home either before or after school.
 Only those medications that your child must have while at school are permitted.
 "Medications" include prescription, over the counter and homeopathic or alternative medications such as vitamins.
 For the safety of all students, students are not allowed to carry any medication unless permitted by law (allergy and asthma medications) or by an accommodation plan.
-Parents or guardians must bring all other medications to the school office or health office in a pharmacy or manufacturer labeled container.
-All medications must have annual written parent permission and health care provider signature on file.
+Parents or guardians must bring all other medications must have annual written parent permission and health care provider signature on file.
 Unused medication is discarded at the end of the school year.
 Related medication information and forms may be found on the district website under the student services then health services tab.